Josh Jackson (cornerback)

-Joshua Randolph Jackson (born April 3, 1996) is an American football cornerback for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Iowa, and was drafted by the Green Bay Packers in the second round of the 2018 NFL Draft.
+Joshua Randolph Jackson (born April 3, 1996) is an American former professional football cornerback.
+He played college football for the Iowa Hawkeyes, earning unanimous All-American honors.
+He was selected by the Green Bay Packers in the second round of the 2018 NFL draft.

-Early years
+Early life

 Jackson attended Lake Dallas High School in Corinth, Texas, where he played high school football as a cornerback and wide receiver.
 He committed to the University of Iowa to play college football.

 College career

 After redshirting his first year at Iowa in 2014, Jackson played in all 14 games in 2015, recording eight tackles.
 In 2016, he played in 12 games and made one start and recorded 10 tackles.
 As a first year starter his junior year in 2017, Jackson was named Big Ten Defensive Back of the Year and a finalist for the Jim Thorpe Award.
-On January 3, 2018, Jackson declared his intentions to enter the 2018 NFL Draft.
+On January 3, 2018, Jackson declared his intentions to enter the 2018 NFL draft.